Want to boost your brand visibility in AI models? Learn about our new GEO services

 • Action: The potential customer is now a customer and wants to use your product.
 Onboarding and customer support are key to ensuring a smooth transition.

-• Loyalty: The customer becomes an advocate for your brand, and, using referral marketing, this loyalty can result in word of mouth and free promotion.
+• Loyalty: The customer becomes an advocate for your brand, and, through referral marketing, this loyalty can result in word-of-mouth and free promotion.

-Another reason SaaS marketing can be more complex is because SaaS companies generally offer a tiered pricing structure or plans.
+Another reason SaaS marketing can be more complex is that SaaS companies generally offer a tiered pricing structure or plans.

 You must understand consumer psychology, research competitor pricing plans, and develop a pricing structure to get this right.
 Making your pricing structure clear and providing clear information on the customer's needs in each tier can lead to more conversions.